pixburb-interactive-works/Admin_Panel/README.md

 # PIXBURB Commerce

-This project was generated with Commercial Admin Application
+This project was generated for Commercial Admin Application